William Morva: Legal proceedings

 On July 3, 2017, Virginia delegate Mark Levine wrote that the execution of Morva would be a grave injustice.
-Levine noted that during sentencing hearing, the jury was reportedly not informed of Morva's mental state or of the fact that he had delusions.
+Levine noted that during the sentencing hearing, the jury was reportedly not informed of Morva's mental state or that he had delusions.
 Levine stressed that the jury had a right to know the full truth when deciding to give the death penalty.
 Delegate Levine, along with 27 other Democratic Virginia lawmakers, asked Governor McAuliffe to grant clemency for Morva.
 State lawmakers, who included 17 delegates: Del.
 Charniele Herring, Del.
 Jennifer Boysko, Del.
 Patrick A. Hope, Del.
 Sam Rasoul, Del.
 Marcus B. Simon, and Del.
 Eileen Filler-Corn, Del.
 Lamont Bagby, Del.
 Rob Bell, Del.
 Jeff Bourne, Del.
 Paul Krizek, Del.
 Joseph C. Lindsey, Del.
 Kenneth R. Plum, Del.
 Mark D. Sickles, Del.
 Marcus Simon, Del.
 Rip Sullivan, Del.
 Jeion Ward, and Del.
 Vivian E. Watts; five (5) senators: Sen. Adam Ebbin, Sen. Barbara Favola, Sen. Lionell Spruill, Sr., Sen. Mamie E. Locke and Sen. Scott Surovell, Minority Whip Alfonso Lopez, and House Democratic leader David Toscano, all joined this call for clemency.
 Members of Congress also voiced their support for clemency, including three Democratic United States House Representatives: Bobby Scott, Gerald "Gerry" Connolly, and Don Beyer.

+Representatives from both Hungary, which had granted William Morva citizenship and the European Union met with and sent letters urging Governor McAuliffe to stop the execution of Morva.
 On July 5, 2017, two rights experts from the United Nations urged McAuliffe to halt the execution of a man with a psychosocial disability.

-The same day, Rachel Sutphin, the daughter of sheriff's deputy Eric Sutphin, one of the two men slain by William Morva, also expressed her support for his clemency petition.
+The same day, Rachel Sutphin, the daughter of Deputy Sheriff Eric Sutphin, one of the two men slain by William Morva, also expressed her support for his clemency petition.
 She asked McAuliffe to spare his life.